-1815: English mathematician George Boole, of Boolean algebra fame, died (Boole).
+1815: English mathematician George Boole, of Boolean algebra fame, was born.
 1885: American astronomer Harlow Shapley, who discovered the sun's position in the Milky Way galaxy, was born.
-1920: Pittsburgh radio station KDKA was the first to broadcast presidential election results (between Warren Harding and James Cox - Harding won).
+1920: Pittsburgh radio station KDKA made first commercial radio broadcast - presidential election results (between Warren Harding and James Cox - Harding won).
 1936: BBC Television Service inaugurated the world's first regular, public, high-definition television broadcasting system.
 1942: The first controlled nuclear chain reaction was demonstrated at the University of Chicago.
 1947: Howard Hughes flew his huge wooden airplane, the Spruce Goose, on its only flight, which lasted about a minute.
 1982: Barney Clark had the world's first artificial heart transplant.
 1988: Robert Morris released what is considered to be the first successful worm (Morris Worm) or Internet.
 1992: The Airbus A330 first flew.
 2000: An American astronaut and two Russian cosmonauts became the first permanent residents of the International Space Station.

 Aug | Sep |